Whakatane on a Budget

 Location: Intersection at Hillcrest and Seaview Roads.

-17. Grab a bite to eat
+17. Grab a Bite to Eat – CHEAP

 Location: Whakatane & Ohope.

-18. Kick back at Whakatane Heads
+18. Kick Back at Whakatane Heads – FREE

 For some iconic views in the Whakatane area and just an awesome place to hang out and have a picnic, head to Whakatane Heads (Te Haehaenga).
 Whakatane Heads has the backdrop of the forested Kohi Point with views of Pipi Spit and the famous statue of Wairaka on top of Turuturu Rock.